ImanX/zarinpal-ios-payment/README.md

 - NOTE: Framework Updated to Swift 4.1 Version Compile.
 - NOTE: Fix Amount DataType
-- NOTE: Supported Ios 10.0 higher
+- NOTE: Supported iOS 10 to higher

 #  How to Install Pod?
 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: